alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-woman-uncovering-hands.md

 lang: en
 locale: en
 group1: true
-excerpt: "The palms of a woman's hands are awrah, which may not be uncovered in the presence of non-Mahrams men."
+summary: "The palms of a woman's hands are awrah, which may not be uncovered in the presence of non-Mahrams men."
 ---

 ### Question: